 I believe shamanism offers a new hope and vision for individuals as well as our society as a whole.
 I am inspired by the courage of people that come as they heal from there own challenges and I love to lead workshops showing students the possibilities that await as we learn to safely and effectively navigate the world of spirit.

 The sacred activism events I offer are a way to serve and deepen our connection to our home the earth from a earth centred perspective in a supportive partnership with spirit these free events I am excited to expand in time and I see as a contribution to the awakening that is occurring for humanity at this time.

 I share our home with my wife, cat Lilly and a tortoise Buggle and am a companion to Bees, here we all live just outside Perth city and I just love this amazing land of Scotland.
 Coming to live here has been another home coming, a move that logically made no sense but intuitively needed to be done, I am glad we all listened to this intuitive and spirit led call.

 I have a daily practice that includes prayer and meditation, shamanic work, walking with nature, exercise and yoga.
 I practice Ahimsa (the way of non-harm) as well as my creative practices with writing and music.
 I play the guitar, recorder and am learning keyboards.

-I also have been published writing articles on shamanism in Indie shaman magazine.
+I have been published writing articles on shamanism, animism and nature based topics in Indie shaman as well as other magazines and blogs.
 Currently I am learning exploring and researching the traditional healing ways of our land here in Scotland and see how these are effective for modern times.
 I am learning in such a transient world to put roots and connect and build a sacred relationship with the land you live on has great benefit for human and all that live on that land also.

 In offering myself as a shamanic practitioner I feel its important you have a sense of who I am and why I do this and hope these words meet this for you and may all blessings be yours, I wish you well in your life’s journey.